Logo

 What types of guarantor mortgages are there?

-Today, there are lots of options for the modern day guarantor mortgages.
-These range from signing an agreement to step in to repay the balance of your debt if you default, to the next generation of guarantor mortgages, where existing property or income is used to increase the buyer's affordability.
-Below, we run over the some of the types available from our panel of over 100 lenders:
+Today, there are lots of different types of guarantor mortgages.
+They range from a loved one signing an agreement saying they will step in to repay the balance of your debt if you default, to the next generation of guarantor mortgages, where existing property or income is used to increase the buyer's affordability.

 1. Family springboard mortgages

-To get you on the property ladder, Barclays will require your family member or friend to deposit 10% of the home purchase price into a special savings account for five years.
-Buyers can choose to put down a deposit of up to 9.9%, or can avoid a deposit altogether.
-After five years, providing you're on track with your payments, Barclays return your mortgage guarantor's savings along with any interest that has accumulated in that time.
 The drawback here is that your guarantor can't access their hard-earned savings for a considerable amount of time.
 This could leave them in a sticky situation if unexpected expenses arise, or they might miss out on an exciting opportunity because their money is tied up.

 It also makes the big assumption that your mortgage guarantor has 10% of your purchase price available in cash.
-Following the latest House Price Index, that's a bill of over £25,000 for your guarantor.
+The average house in the UK now costs £267,100, so for families wanting to use this type of guarantor loan, that would mean putting £26,700 or more into a savings account.
 This is why springboard mortgages aren't for everyone, but are still an option worth considering.
-You can read more on how family springboard mortgages work in our guide here.

 2. Joint borrower sole proprietor mortgages

-Another solution is to use a new type of guarantor mortgage agreement called a joint borrower sole proprietor mortgage.
+Another solution is to use a new type of guarantor mortgage loan agreement called a joint borrower sole proprietor mortgage.
 That’s a bit of a mouthful, so at Tembo we call this Income Boost.
 A joint borrower sole proprietor mortgage allows your parents or helpers to join you on the mortgage to boost the amount of money the bank will lend you.
 They agree to be jointly responsible for the payments (that’s the joint borrower bit) without being listed on the property deeds.
 That makes you the sole proprietor and they avoid the hefty stamp duty bill when they move home.

-There are other deals where parents can join their kids on the actual mortgage itself, but the big stinger here is that your mum and dad will be named on the property deeds with you.
+There are other deals where parents can join their kids on the actual mortgage itself, but the big stinger here is that your Mum and Dad will be named on the property deeds with you.
 This means that they have inadvertently become second homeowners.
 The next time they move house and buy a new one, the tax man will charge them more in stamp duty.

-3. Gifted mortgage Deposit Boost
+3. Gifted Deposit Boost

-One of the stumbling blocks of a lot of first time buyers is saving a large enough house deposit..
+One of the stumbling blocks of a lot of first time buyers is saving a large enough house deposit.
 In fact, in our First Time Buyers Report, we found that the average first time buyer needs a £60,000 deposit to buy a property in the UK, even more in London.
 With a rising cost of living, it's often impossible for a lot of renters to save anywhere close to this figure.
 This is where our Deposit Boost comes in, an accessible alternative to 100% mortgages.

 If you have family or friends who own their own home and want to help you own yours, a Deposit Boost is worth considering.
 And you might be surprised how much people do want to help, if you ask.
 Research shows that three quarters of parents whose income had taken a hit during the pandemic said they were still determined to support their kids’ property buying dream.
 If you are apprehensive about talking to your family about money or getting an inheritance early, read our guide here.